Exhausts

 Rust and Seized Parts:

 [Tip from Brake and Front End Magazine, August 2001] Remove the affected parts using your favorite method.
 Rusted nuts can often be easily removed by heating them to a glowing red state with a torch before attempting the use of a wrench.
 Severely rusted nuts and bolts can often be removed by using the wrong wrench or socket.
 A half-inch socket could fit too sloppily on a half-inch nut, but a 12 millimeter socket might be just what that half-inch nut needs.
 If you have a rusted nut that you need to remove from a good stud, in a catalytic converter for example, that is simply too rusted to come off by any means of turning it, judicious use of the cutting torch can come to the rescue.
 You can, with some practice, cut a nut off a stud without damaging the threads on the stud.
 It takes a steady hand and practice, but it can be done, and quickly.
 On the easier ones, penetrating oil can still help.
 It should be noted that there is a big difference in the effectiveness of different penetrating oils.
-[Editor:] The universal Brickboard consensus is that THE penetrating oil to use is PBlaster.
+[Editor:] The universal Brickboard consensus is that THE penetrating oils to use are PBlaster or Kroil.

 Pipe Removal:

 [WRay] I bought an exhaust pipe cutter ($20, basically a chain with a bunch of tubing cutter wheels on the links and a screw mechanism to tighten around the pipe).
 Pipe cutter was so much fun, I ended up cutting the old exhaust into very short sections for very easy removal.
 Used my Dremel tool with reinforced cutoff wheels to buzz through any old mounting clamps or hangers.
+You can also find these for rental at Advanced Auto Parts, Autozone, and O'Reilly's Auto chains.
+[Editor] A reciprocating saw with a metal cutting blade makes quick work of pipes and hangers.
+But use safety glasses and ear plugs.

 [Tip from Brake and Front End Magazine, August 2001] If you need to remove a slip fit joint (one pipe inside another, held with a clamp) without damaging it, it can be done.
 You'll see a ridge in the outer pipe caused by the clamp.
 Heating all the way around the pipe in the area of the ridge (until glowing red) should expand and soften the pipe enough that the inner pipe can be removed by twisting and pulling with a chain wrench or large slip joint pliers.
 If you can afford to damage either the inner or the outer pipe, you can save some time by slitting the unneeded one along the length of the joint with a cutting torch or cut-off tool.
 Only the torch will work on the inner pipe.